Sara-Cagle/Grasshopper/flower of life/readme.md

 This can't be used as a component due to the way Anemone operates.
 The looping won't render unless you've got the Anemone components open directly.
 Potentially you can use Fast Loop components within Anemone but I did not have luck.

+For more information on why I used certain components, see my [deep dive examples on the layered ring technique here](https://github.com/Sara-Cagle/Grasshopper/tree/main/layered%20rings).

 ![Examples](https://github.com/Sara-Cagle/Grasshopper/blob/main/flower%20of%20life/flower%20of%20life%20examples.png)